The Invisible Sun Black Cube is out of print. Invisible Sun is available in PDF

 The Invisible Sun roleplaying game is an unprecedented physical production, filled with massive amounts of content for a unique roleplaying experience.
 The black cube contains (and this is not an exhaustive list):

-Four hardcover books totaling over 500 pages of game and setting content.
-(That’s well over the page count of one of our typical corebooks, such as Numenera.)
+- Four hardcover books totaling over 600 pages of game and setting content.
+(That’s half again the page count of one of our typical corebooks, such as Numenera.)

-Roughly 1000 cards.
-The equivalent of about 200 pages of book content, and for the most part the cards do not duplicate text in the books.
+- Roughly 1000 cards.
+That’s the equivalent of about 200 pages of book content, and for the most part the cards do not duplicate text in the books.
 (That’s three or four times the size of a typical Magic: the Gathering core set, or twice the number of cards in a typical deck-building game like Dominion.)

 Invisible Sun is a game about discovery and secrets.
 There may be other content awaiting your discovery in the black cube.